Healthy dams for habitat event, a healthy success

 Posted on 24 March, 2021 by Ivan

-On 18 March 2021, a large crowd of people gathered on their computers, tablets and phones, to enjoy Connecting Country’s ‘Healthy dams as habitat’ online event.
+On 18 March 2021, a large crowd of people gathered on their computers, tablets and phones, to enjoy Connecting Country’s ‘Healthy dams for habitat’ online event.
 The event was hosted by Connecting Country and presented by local wetland consultant, Damien Cook.
 The free online event featured a presentation by Damien on how to create and improve dams to supply clean water and habitat for a variety of native plants and animals.
 The event was part of our ‘Healthy Landscapes’ project, funded through the Australian Government’s Smart Farms program.

 This was the first of three educational events for the autumn 2021, with two further events planned for April and May 2021.
 The aim of the workshop series is to help our local farmers and other landholders to manage their land sustainably for the benefit of wildlife, primary production and the broader landscape.
 We will also develop a Healthy Landscapes guide book, especially targeted to the Mount Alexander region of central Victoria, which will be delivered in the coming months.